It isn’t always easy being a vet.

 Laura Playforth Vets Now Head of Veterinary Standards

 "I don’t think there is another specialty like ECC and I’ve seen things that I would never have expected to see."

 This is a vital skill for all members of the out-of-hours emergency team.
 In emergency cases, clients are often distressed and upset.
 If the case goes well and it’s a positive result, they will be hugely appreciative.
 But when this isn’t the case, and it is a difficult and emotional experience for them, you must still be there to offer support and care.
 Again, this can be very rewarding to feel you have made a real difference to someone at a very distressing time.

 I have the scope to have a significant influence on improving care across a large number of pets.
 When I joined the veterinary profession, I wanted to help as many animals as I could, which may only be a handful a day as a frontline vet.
-However, as head of veterinary standards, I now help improve the wellbeing of more than 100,000 animals a year.
+However, I now help improve the wellbeing of more than 100,000 animals a year.
 Looking back to when I first started in this role, it’s very satisfying to see the changes that we have made, and the positive impact these have had on patients, clients and staff.